schmidsi/melon-reporting/docs/thesis/04-solution/MelonAuditingContractStandard.md

   * _Invariant_: A call to `generateData` with the same arguments should always return the same data.
   * _Note_: To generate a report over the whole lifetime of a fund, set: `timespanStart = fund.inception` and `timespanEnd = now`

-* An auditor performs an audit on that data and if everything is good he signs the hash of this data on the blockchain.
+* An auditor performs an audit on that data and if everything is good he or she signs the hash of this data on the blockchain.
 * Who actually can perform audits on a fund is considered an implementation detail of contracts following this standard.

 ## Motivation